1njected/BurpJDSer-ng/README.md

 Finally, create a "libs/" directory next to your burp.jar and put all the jars in it.

 ### 2) Start Burp plugin
+For the the extension be able to access internal Java classes that are protected, add something like this to BurpSuitePro.vmoptions:
+--add-opens=java.base/java.util=ALL-UNNAMED
+You may need to add several lines with different class paths.

 Download from [releases page](https://github.com/omercnet/BurpJDSer-ng/releases) and load it in the Extender tab, the Output window will list all the loaded jars from ./libs/

 ### 3) Inspect serialized Java traffic